Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 There needs to be the right ratio between upload speed and bitrate.

+You can also troubleshoot live streaming challenges by comparing the upload speed of your video file with the bitrates.
 The bitrate of a stream is a measurement of the number of bits required to be transmitted per second.
 Transferring the stream to your OVP needs to be at least as fast as the video stream’s bitrate.
 Streams with bitrates that exceed bandwidth could suffer from lags, buffering, or outages.

 If you’re using adaptive bitrate (ABR) streaming, your total bitrate is the sum of every bitrate you’re streaming simultaneously.
 We recommend keeping this amount at less than half of your upload speed because network conditions often fluctuate throughout the day.
 It can help you troubleshoot this issue.